shaktigautam007/fetchjobsservice/README.md

     - Applied Jobs
     - Archived Jobs
     - In-Progress Jobs
-- Resilience4j is used  mechanisms to handle API failures and rate limits.
+- Resilience4j is used  to to handle API failures and rate limits.
-- Fault-tolerant fallback mechanism to return default data when external services are unavailable again using resiliance4j.
+- Fault-tolerant fallback  to return default null  data when external services are unavailable again using resiliance4j also logs service error .
 - Asynchronous processing using `CompletableFuture`.

 ## Technologies Used